db-ui/springboot-test/README.md

 # SpringBoot + DBUX

-This is a simple example how to use DBUX npm libraries with SpringBoot.
+This is a simple example how to use DB UX npm libraries with SpringBoot.

 You need to add npm packages to [webjars](https://www.webjars.org/) via "Add web jar" button:
 ![img.png](img.png)